aicers/frontary-leptos/README.md

 ### Demo Access

-Once you build with `./build-demo.sh`, the Axum server will serve the demo at:
+Once you build with `build-demo.sh`, the Axum server will serve the demo at:

 <!-- markdownlint-disable-next-line MD034 -->
 > 👉 http://127.0.0.1:8446/csr/